Hamzadar007/React-Native-Testing/README.md

    - Only allow the commit if both operations succeed

 2. **Pre-push**: When you run `git push`, Husky will automatically:
-   - Run all Jest tests
+   - Run all unit tests and E2E tests
    - Only allow the push if all tests pass

 ## Manual execution